ontola/home/_posts/2018-06-14-a-brief-introduction-to-linked-data.md

 |---------|----------------|------------|
 | [Tim](https://www.w3.org/People/Berners-Lee/)     | [London](http://dbpedia.org/resource/London)     |1955-06-08     |

-By adding these links, we've answered all questions.
+By adding these links, others can answer all previous questions by themselves.
 The links solved three problems:

 * **Links provide extra information.** Follow the link to Tim to find out more about him.
 * **Links remove ambiguity.** We now know exactly which London we're talking about.